-In 2014, I was working as a customer service sales representative when I decided to change careers and return to the wine industry.
-I remember that summer family party, all stories were related to their jobs in the vineyard or in wine production.
-While I sipped on wine, one of my brothers said “… each glass of wine comes with a story, a story that is not always mentioned, a story that begins each season with pruning and caring for the vine all the way until its fruit is harvested.”
-He paused and continued “…the story of each farmer and laborer that do their best as a team to produce the highest quality grapes, to the winemaking team that utilize proven and new techniques to better manage, preserve and protect the quality of the future wine.”
-After that statement I was hooked, I had to be involved and be part of the wine industry.
+In 2014, I was working as a sales representative when I decided to change careers and return to the wine industry.
+I remember that summer family party, all stories were related to their jobs in the vineyard and in wineries.
+I began listening attentively as one of my brothers said “… each glass of wine comes with a story, a story that is not always mentioned, a story that begins each season with pruning and caring for the vine all the way until its fruit is harvested.”
+He paused and continued “…the story of each farmer and laborer that do their best as a team to produce the highest quality grapes, to the winemaking team that always try to improve techniques to better manage, preserve and protect the quality of the future wine.”
+From that statement on, I became hooked!
+I knew I had to be involved and be part of the wine industry.

-A couple of months went by and I finally had a job at a winery, right as harvest was around the corner.
+A couple of months went by and I finally landed a job at a winery, right as harvest was around the corner.
 As the new employee, my job duties covered the whole spectrum of cellar work.
 My interest in learning kept me focused and I became very observant to what was happening around me.
-When the opportunity arose, I would ask questions about the processing of the fruit and winemaking techniques.
-These repetitive, but unique procedures helped me better understand the early stages of winemaking steps.
-I eventually began to project and figure out specific methods, which are dependent on the grape varietal and the terroir they are from.
+When the opportunity arose, I would ask questions about the processing steps of the fruit and winemaking techniques.
+These repetitive, but unique procedures helped me better understand the early stages of winemaking.
+I eventually began to project and figure out specific methods, which are very dependent on the grape varietal and the terroir they are from.